 The FCS remains fundamentally safe and sound and is well positioned to withstand the current risk environment facing U.S. agriculture.
-System borrowers will be challenged by strong global competition, rising interest rates, low cash grain prices, declining collateral values, and uncertain agricultural trade policies.
-While the current credit stress level in the System's loan portfolio is well within its risk-bearing capacity, asset quality is expected to decline in 2018 from relatively strong levels in 2017.
+System borrowers will be challenged by strong global competition, rising interest rates, low cash grain prices, and uncertain agricultural trade policies.
+While the current credit stress level in the System's loan portfolio is well within its risk-bearing capacity, asset quality is expected to decline in 2019 from relatively strong levels in 2018.
 Factors supporting the overall condition of the FCS continue to be stable earnings, a strong capital base, and reliable access to debt capital markets.

-The System grew at a slower pace in 2017.
-As of September 30, 2017, gross loans totaled \$251.2 billion, up \$9.0 billion or 3.7 percent from September 30, 2016.
-Real estate mortgage lending was up \$4.5 billion or 4.0 percent as demand for cropland continued in 2017.
+The System grew at a modest pace in 2018.
+As of September 30, 2018, gross loans totaled \$263.6 billion, up \$12.5 billion or 5.0 percent from September 30, 2017.
+Real estate mortgage lending was up \$5.7 billion or 4.8 percent as demand for cropland continued in 2018.
 Overall, real estate mortgage loans represent almost 47 percent of the System's loan portfolio.
-Production and intermediate-term lending increased by \$1.6 billion or 3.4 percent from the year before, and agribusiness lending increased by \$1.3 billion or 3.6 percent.
+Production and intermediate-term lending increased by \$1.4 billion or 2.7 percent from the year before, and agribusiness lending for processing and marketing increased by \$2.7 billion or 12.8 percent.

 The System also continues to benefit from a strong capital base, which enhances its risk-bearing capacity at a time when System borrowers in certain agricultural sectors face increasing financial stress.
-As of September 30, 2017, System total capital equaled \$55.5 billion, up from \$52.4 billion a year before.
-The System's total capital-to-assets ratio was 17.3 percent as compared with 16.7 percent a year earlier.
-Overall, 78 percent of total capital is in the form of retained earnings.
+As of September 30, 2018, System total capital equaled \$58.2 billion, up from \$55.5 billion a year before.
+The System's total capital-to-assets ratio was 17.4 percent as compared with 17.3 percent a year earlier.
+Overall, 80.1 percent of total capital is in the form of retained earnings.

 The increase in total capital is due in large part to the System's strong earnings performance.
-For the first nine months of calendar year 2017, the System reported net income of \$3.7 billion compared with \$3.6 billion for the same period the previous year.
-Net interest margin remained unchanged at 2.47 percent.
+For the first nine months of calendar year 2018, the System reported net income of \$4.0 billion compared with \$3.7 billion for the same period the previous year.
+Net interest margin was 2.45 percent compared with 2.47 percent during the first nine months of 2017.

 Credit quality in the System's loan portfolio continues to be good.
-As of September 30, 2017, nonperforming assets totaled \$2.1 billion, or just 0.84 percent of gross loans, which is little changed from a year ago.
-Relative to total capital, nonperforming assets represented 3.8 percent at quarterend.
-For historical comparison, nonperforming assets represented 11.6 percent of capital at yearend 2010.
+As of September 30, 2018, nonperforming assets totaled \$2.4 billion, or just 0.92 percent of gross loans.
+Relative to total capital, nonperforming assets represented 4.2 percent at quarter-end.
+For historical comparison, nonperforming assets represented 11.6 percent of capital at year-end 2010.